Derivations and Alberti representations: Structure of differentiability spaces

 \subsection{Characterization of differentiability spaces}

-In this Subsection we obtain a new characterization of differentiability spaces.
-The goal is to prove Theorems \ref{thm:diff_char1} and \ref{thm:diff_char2}.
-Throughout this section the metric space $X$ is assumed to be Polish. \begin{thm} The metric measure space $(X,\mu)$ is a $\sigma$-differentiability space if and only if
+In this subsection we obtain a new characterization of differentiability spaces.
+The goal is to prove Theorems \ref{thm:diff_char1} and \ref{thm:diff_char2}. {Throughout this section the metric space $X$ is assumed to be {\bf separable and complete}.} We first introduce a family of sets used in the characterization of differentiability. \begin{defn} Given a complete metric space $X$ and a Radon measure $\mu$ on $X$, we define by $\Gap(\mu,X)$ the class of Borel subsets $V\subset X$ such that there are $\alpha>\beta\ge0$ and a Lipschitz function $f:X\to\real$ with